hengshuaiyao/HengshuaiYao.github.io/README.md

 This figure in fact shows that GTD is slow (in the steady-state sense).
 MR is the faster version of iLSTD. iLSTD is the steady-state version of TD (TD cannot be faster than iLSTD).
 Check the abstract of the TDC paper on what was found.
 I was also on the author list of the GTD2/TDC paper.
 One email sent by a coauthor of TDC said "** (another coauthor of TDC) had an idea of combining Hengshuai's PTD (preconditioning) with GTD".
-I even organized the weekly off-policy meeting that lead to the GTD2/TDC paper.
+I even helped organize the weekly off-policy meeting that lead to the GTD2/TDC paper.

 <!--